1. Pet-friendly mudroom

 The latest interior design trends include spaces for your four-legged family members.
 A simple doghouse out back for Fido isn’t enough.
-One idea is to create a doggy washing and grooming space just for your pet, which can be outdoors or indoors.
+One idea is to create a doggy washing and grooming space just for your pet.
 This gives your dog their own place to wash off, complete with a doggy bath or shower, and a pet-friendly flooring with a hard surface underneath so it’s easy to clean.
 A doggy door to the outside and storage space for towels and doggie shampoo are other possibilities.

 3. Built-in bed